Instamrkt/slate/source/includes/_websocket_api_calls_betting_pools.md

 Parameter | Default | Description
 --------- | ------- | -----------
-pool_id | null | Pool id for which distribution is to be returned. block_at | epoch_millis | Block pool at a later time - epoch_millis (> now()).
+pool_id | null | Pool id which is supposed to be blocked. block_at | epoch_millis | Block pool at a later time - epoch_millis (> now()).

 ### Response code